 The American Smoketree is large, usually reaching a height of between 20 and 30 feet and about the same in width.
 Its foliage is a striking blue-green color and it puts on a good display of purplish-pink flowers.
 Its fall coloration is particularly good, among the brightest of any native American species, and can range from golden yellow through orange, red and even purple.

 Grace is an average sized cultivar of the Eurasian smoketree, between ten and fifteen feet high.
 It has an open spreading form and is wider than it is tall.
 What makes it so popular is its coloring.
 New foliage is a bright red, which darkens and deepens through summer.
 Small yellow flowers mature into the characteristic smoky plumes from May to July, and the year’s display ends with a burst of gold, orange and purple leaves.
 It’s an ideal accent plant, or a good centerpiece for smaller gardens.

-Benefits of Smoketrees
+Advantages and Disadvantages of Smoketrees

 The greatest benefit of smoketrees is undoubtedly their spectacular appearance.
 The actual flowers are small and usually inconspicuous, but the thin, colored filaments they develop as they mature give the tree an appearance that few other flowering trees can match.
 These trees also retain their flowers for longer than most other alternatives and provide a welcome spot of color when many other plants are fading in the summer heat.
-Their hardiness and tolerance of poor soil is also a big advantage; if you have a patch of poor soil a smoketree won’t only thrive there; it will turn it into one of the most beautiful spots in your garden.
+Their hardiness and tolerance of poor soil is also a big advantage; if you have a patch of poor soil a smoketree won’t only thrive there, it will turn it into one of the most beautiful spots in your garden.

-As well as verticillium smoketrees can also be bothered by some more common problems.
+As well as verticillium, smoketrees can also be bothered by some more common problems.
 Watch out for scale or aphids, and leaf borers sometimes infest the foliage.
-However with a good quality specimen from The Tree Center you’ll have a healthy and hardy plant that should resist most health problems.
+However, with a good quality specimen from The Tree Center you’ll have a healthy and hardy plant that should resist most health problems.